 I would say the PMT V-Treb is the most straight forward design of the few variable kits on the market.
 This is a simple pre-set cap and resistor value but with an adjustable mini trim-pot where you simply play and turn it one side to the other to find the balance of effect you like, or what best suits that specific guitar.
 I really like the simplicity, yet ability to dial in easily.
 It honestly works brilliantly well, as I recently found for myself after using one in my Millimetric guitar.
 For example, that guitar came supplied with just a cap for the treble bleed, which was a bit too bright when rolled down for my personal tastes.
 I do rely on the volume pot quite a lot when playing, and this was my first time owning a guitar with gold foils so it was a new tonal experience I guess you could say!
 With the cap treble bleed mod not working for me, resulting in an overly bright rolled off volume tone, for the sake of testing the opposite first, I tried it without for sometime and found things gotten a little too muddy further down the volume pot so it clearly needed some form of treble bleed mod.
 I then tried 50s style tone cap wiring, which I did like overall, found it still got a little dark sounding further down the volume pot.
 So onward with finding the right treble bleed mod spec for me, which to be honest I was a bit bored of by this stage which lead to me giving the easily adjustable variable treble bleed a try.
 Honestly, brilliant!
 As the pots are all accessible from the back of the guitar, a little like a Les Paul or SG for example via a removable cover plate.
 I was able to play whilst making small adjustments to the trim pot and very quickly finding a setting that suited the guitar and my tastes perfectly well.
 If you want to dial in the right amount of treble retaining, but really don't want the hassle of buying a bunch of caps and resistor and spending a day at the soldering iron swapping them over, then this really is the winning solution.
 If you have a guitar like a Strat for example where accessing the back of the pot isn't simple due to needing to remove the strings and pickguard, then you can also remotely mount these.
 Simply solder a couple of wires to the PCB eyelets, choose a place that is more easily accessible, perhaps the strat jack socket cavity for example, and solder the other end of the wires to the volume pot.
 You can then remotely access the trim pot and dial it in without needing to remove everything for each adjustment.

 Next up is the ADR Pedals treble bleed kit (pictured above).
-A very similar look to the PMT kit, but the main difference you'll notice is the set of mini switches.
+A very similar look to the PMT V-Treb kit, but the main difference you'll notice is the set of mini switches.
 This allows you to flick between different treble bleed methods, and cap/resistor values, as well as a trim pot for further personal preference refinement.
 I feel this really builds on the simplicity of something like the PMT V-Treb for example, giving the player much more adjust-ability and refinement.
 So if you want the do-it-all spec variable kit, this is a superb choice and one I really liked on testing.
 I will note, Alexis did send me one for free to try out, but I wasn't paid to try it nor paid to add it to this article.
 He was merely interested in hearing my thoughts on it and I decided to add it to this article as I think it is a more than valid addition to the world of treble bleeds and something many players would find useful.
 It is certainly way, way easier than swapping out and soldering loads of different values.
 Plus look how neat it is, a great bit of kit and enjoyed having the chance to try one.
 I would perhaps say that this particular one is perhaps better mounting remotely, or using a short pair of jumper wires between the PCB and your pot lugs, I attempted soldering it to the pot lugs like how the V-Treb does, but the slightly smaller PCB eyelet holes made it tricky on the ADR.
 Wasn't a problem by any means, I would just personally say pop some wires on even if you are sticking it to the pot casing, the whole install will be much easier as a result.
 Tonally though it works brilliantly well and the ability to very, very easily switch between settings is user friendly.
 A great kit!

 I hope this look at the different styles of treble bleed mod helps in your own guitar journey, if you find your favourite as a result feel free to share your thoughts, preferred method and why (with details of the guitar's spec and your rig for reference) it would be interesting to hear what everyone likes and why!